korvahannu/arch-installation-guide/Readme.md

 - Mount the filesystem to /mnt using **mount _(linux file system)_ /mnt**
 - Turn on swap with **swapon _(swap partition)_**

+## Chapter 2: Installing and setting up your system
 #### 6. Pacstrapping
 - Pacstrap essential files to your system with example code **pacstrap /mnt base linux linux-firmware linux-headers sudo nano networkmanager wireless_tools wpa_supplicant netctl base-devel**